act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 ### Expectation

-When activated, the links in each set of target elements resolve to resources that fulfill the same purpose indicated by the [accessible names](#accessible-name) of the link.
+When activated, the links in each set of target elements resolve to resources that fulfill an [equivalent purpose](#equivalent-purpose) in relation to the [accessible names](#accessible-name) of the link.

 **Note:** Resolving the links includes potential redirects.

-**Note:** Web pages and documents (e.g. PDFs, office formats etc.) may fulfil the same purpose in relation to the link, even if the resources:
-* are located on different URLs, including different domains
-* present different navigation options, e.g. through bread crumbs or local sub menus
-* contain different amounts of information and/or differently worded information
-* use different layouts.

-**Note:** If the same content is presented in different formats, the format itself is often part of the link purpose, e.g. an article as both HTML and PDF.

 **Note:** If the [URL parsed](https://www.w3.org/TR/html52/infrastructure.html#parsing-urls) values of the ´href´ is identical, the resources are identical, thus fulfilling the same purpose.

+**Note:** Fully parsed URLs may be different, but still lead to the same resource after making the HTTP request, due to redirects and DNS aliasing.
+For example, these URLs are all fully normalised: http://example.com/, http://www.example.com/, https://www.example.com/.
+But the server can be configured to serve the same site for http and https, and the same site for example.com and www.example.com.
+This is common, but not guaranteed.
+Wheres parsing is very quick to do automatically, resolving HTTP aliases is slow (can take 5 seconds or longer per request).

 ## Assumptions